SherG/cool-iron/blog/covid-19-favelas.md

 ## Will you join us?

 Bravo to Vlad.
 This is a creative use of social entrepreneurship and marketing.
+And thank you to my Latin America-based colleague who told me about Vlad's venture.

 To my readers: would you please consider <a href="https://coronanoparedao.doare.org/br/doacao/gf/7e6de77a-81d3-4855-99ee-2edf0c12606b/Tropical-Portuguese" target="blank">making a donation</a> today?
 It takes just a few minutes to make a profound impact.